movidius/ncappzoo/apps/live-image-classifier/readme.md

-# realtime-image-classifier: Real-time image classification using DNNs on Intel® Movidius™ Neural Compute Stick (NCS)
+# live-image-classifier: Live image classification using DNNs on Intel® Movidius™ Neural Compute Stick (NCS)

 This directory contains a python3 script that shows how perform inference on a LIVE camera feed using deep neural networks on the Intel Movidius Neural Compute Stick